 Some dogs may prefer specific areas, such as mulch piles that may have a mushroom-like aroma or taste.
-Too much dirt munching can stop up your puppy's innards, but an occasional taste probably won’t cause issues.
+Too much dirt munching can obstruct your puppy's digestive system, but an occasional taste probably won’t cause issues.

-People whose dogs eat feces find it to be a disgusting habit, and it's very common in puppies.
+People whose dogs eat feces find it to be a disgusting habit, and it's common in puppies.
 Pups may be particularly drawn to snack on cat box nuggets, cow patties, or horse droppings.
 Some of these animals don’t always completely digest their food, so there may still be nutrients left in their waste.
 This behavior should definitely be discouraged, though, because any feces may harbor harmful parasites.
 The good news is that many puppies grow out of poop eating as they mature.

 How to Stop Your Puppy From Eating Everything